Monica-Vu/cs_knowledge/System Design/theory/how_to_succeed.md

 - Clarify any ambiguity early in the interview and YOUR assumptions about the product ex/ If being asked to design a product like Twitter, Facebook, or Reddit.
 Make your assumptions.
 - Identify the system goals
-- Identify the identity, needs, and use cases of the system user
+- Identify the identity, needs and use cases of the system user
 - Identify the inputs and outputs of the system

 2. Establish the Scope